James Parkinson (museum proprietor)

 James Parkinson (baptised 28 February 1730, St Mary's Church, Shrewsbury – 25 February 1813) was an English land agent and the proprietor of the Leverian Museum which he won in a lottery.
 He then moved the Leverian collection to a museum at the Blackfriars Rotunda which was sometimes referred to as "Parkinson's Museum".
 He has sometimes been confused with the surgeon James Parkinson.

 Life

-Parkinson was the son of James Parkinson and his wife, Jane Birch who had moved from Ireland to Shrewsbury in 1723.
+Parkinson was the son of James Parkinson and his wife, Jane Birch who had moved from Ireland to Shrewsbury in Shropshire, England, in 1723.
 His first training was as a law stationer, but he then became a land agent and accountant.
 In 1769 he helped in the settlement of Sir Thomas Robinson's tangled estates at Rokeby, Yorkshire.
 This success made his reputation.
 He later became involved in the Ranelagh Gardens.